shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "I didn't hear anything."
 Wryonin pricked his ears.
 "There's no cats outside, Lemilay."

 Lemilay closed her eyes and her bald spot glowed.
+She stared intently at the door.
+Then she jumped to her feet.
 "There was!
 There was a cat outside!"

 "That doesn't make any sense."
 Wryonin got up and walked to the door.